mahaloz/ctf-wiki-en/docs/misc/traffic/fix.md

 2. Interface Description Block: it defines the most important characteristics of the interface(s) used for capturing traffic.

-3. Packet Block: it contains a single captured packet, or a portion of it.
+3. Packet Block: it contains a single captured packet or a portion of it.

 4. Simple Packet Block: it contains a single captured packet, or a portion of it, with only a minimal set of information about it.

 5. Name Resolution Block: it defines the mapping from numeric addresses present in the packet dump and the canonical name counterpart.

-6. Capture Statistics Block: it defines how to store some statistical data (e.g. packet dropped, etc) which can be useful to undestand the conditions in which the capture has been made.
+6. Capture Statistics Block: it defines how to store some statistical data (e.g. packet dropped, etc) which can be useful to understand the conditions in which the capture has been made.

 ## Common Blocks